With the Layer Manager tool on the Designer toolbar, you can add and configure content in your scene. In Layer Manager , you can do the following:

 - Click Done or Cancel to return to the previous pane.

-- Click Done or Cancel again to return to the Layers pane.
+- Click Done or Cancel again to return to the Layer Manager pane.

 Change layer properties